Cele’s brutal force

 While individual cases are not astronomical, with cost awards added, they can mount up.

-- Edwin Molokomme claims to have been assaulted, suffocated and given electric shocks at the Wierdabrug police station in Pretoria, before being “forced to sign an admission statement” on February 7, 2007.
+l Edwin Molokomme claims to have been assaulted, suffocated and given electric shocks at the Wierdabrug Police Station in Pretoria, before being “forced to sign an admission statement” on February 7, 2007.

-- Isaac Sibiya claims that after his arrest on August 18, 2007 by Vosloorus police on the East Rand, he was beaten so badly he was later admitted to hospital at the Natalspruit Hospital for more than a month.
+l Isaac Sibiya claims that after his arrest on August 18, 2007 by Vosloorus police in Ekurhuleni, he was beaten so badly he was later hospitalised at the Natalspruit Hospital for over a month.

-Wits Law Clinic lawyer Peter Jordi says: “There is a level of criminality within the police much higher than the police will admit.”
+Wits Law Clinic lawyer Peter Jordi says “there is level of criminality within the police much higher than the police will admit”.

-Jordi has specialised in civil prosecutions against the police for more than 25 years and says, while he is not against them, he wants “the police to do a good job”.
+Jordi has specialised in civil prosecutions against the police for over 25 years and says while he is not against them, he wants “the police to do a good job”.

 Bruce, who studied ICD statistics from as far back as 1997, says statistics of fatalities in police custody are the most reliable and concerning.

-He believes there could be hundreds more incidents of common assault at the hands of the police that are not being reported. - Tribune
+He believes there could be hundreds more incidents of common assault at the hands of the police which are not being reported.

 IN THE GRIP: Police brutality at Northgate Mall after an armed robbery at two cellphone shops.
 The person being manhandled is the brother-in-law of a man who was shot and wounded by the criminals.

 Police wrestle Pretoria News chief photographer Masi Losi to the ground moments after he started taking pictures of them arresting a suspected thief outside the newspaper's office in Vermuelen Street.